hoodiehq-archive/documentation/en/tutorials/index.md

 # Getting started with Hoodie - Part 2

 This guide will explain the code in the default Hoodie app, and then we'll modify the code a bit to add some new features.
-Afterwards, you should have a pretty good idea of how Hoodie works, and a good starting point for exploring the [docs](http://docs.hood.ie/en/techdocs/), the other [tutorials](/en/tutorials/), or just hacking away.
+Afterwards, you should have a pretty good idea of how Hoodie works, and a good starting point for exploring the [docs](/en/techdocs/), the other [tutorials](/en/tutorials/), or just hacking away.

-If you experience any problems at any step of this doc, please check our <a href="http://faq.hood.ie" target="_blank">FAQ</a> or [get in touch with us on IRC or Slack](http://hood.ie/chat).
+If you experience any problems at any step of this doc, please check our <a href="http://faq.hood.ie" target="_blank">FAQ</a> or <a href="http://hood.ie/chat" target="_blank">get in touch with us on IRC or Slack</a>.

 ### Prerequisites